rodoro-2020/I-m-Rod-Rodriguez/README.md

 **I'm Rod-Rodriguez**

-_SysAdmin for love but inspired to be a future Dev Ops Engineer._
+_SysAdmin for love, but inspired to be a future Dev Ops Engineer._